muratk5n/thirdwave/en/README.md

 Many things can be tied to self interest.
 Do we want ppl walking around coughing up a lung from treatable ilness, going bankrupt from med debt so they start breaking into ur house for money?
+You come back home and find some asshole trying to jimmy the lock.
+I'll drop kick the motherfucker.. and I dont want to be in that position.
 I want single-payer so desparation is reduced.
 M4A is smart policy (also costs less).